lucastenani/nestjs-clean-architecture/README.md

 - The API will be running at: http://localhost:3333

-  - GET /health – Application health check
+  - `POST /accounts` – Creates a new user account